 The Health Law regulations do not clearly specify that certain types of healthcare services can only be provided by specified types of entities.
-Therefore, associations, corporations and limited liability companies can provide healthcare services, as long as they get a licence or a notice of operation.
+Therefore, associations, corporations and limited liability companies can provide healthcare services, if they get a licence, or a notice of operation given to COFEPRIS.